databricks/koalas/docs/source/user_guide/types.rst

     dtype: object

-However, there are several types only provided by pandas.
+However, there are several data types only provided by pandas.

 .. code-block:: python